-- It is important that information is submitted in electronic format. - Electronic data should be emailed or submitted on a CD-ROM, in IBM/MS-DOS format, or another operating system whose disk format is compatible with this MS-DOS version. - The data must be created as spreadsheet files, preferably in Microsoft Excel, or alternatively in an Excel compatible format (for example, Excel can normally access data in Dbase or as an ASCII file). - The Excel files must be compatible to the USA version. - If you cannot present electronic data in the requested format contact the investigation case officer as soon as possible.
+- It is important that information is submitted in electronic format. - Electronic data can be submitted directly by email to the email address shown on the front cover of this questionnaire. - The data must be created as spreadsheet files, preferably in Microsoft Excel, or alternatively in an Excel compatible format. - The Excel files must be compatible to the USA version. - If you cannot present electronic data in the requested format contact the case manager as soon as possible.